-Table 3 reveals that the links between cooperation [extent of use of BIM software platforms ( $\chi 2 = 5.54$ , p = 1.35), extent of collaboration ( $\chi 2 = 3.26$ , p = 0.51), extent of integration ( $\chi 2 = 0.64$ , p = 0.95)], coordination [extent of use of BIM software platforms ( $\chi 2 = 5.25$ , p = 0.15), extent of collaboration ( $\chi 2 = 5.25$ , p = 0.15), extent of collaboration ( $\chi 2 = 5.25$ , p = 0.15), extent of integration ( $\chi 2 = 0.64$ , p = 0.95)], partial integration

-[extent of use of BIM software platforms ( $\chi 2 = 5.39$ , p = 1.45 ), extent of collaboration ( $\chi 2 = 3.53$ , p = 0.47 ), extent of integration ( $\chi 2 = 0.88$ , p = 0.92 )], and full integration [extent of use of BIM software platforms ( $\chi 2 = 5.29$ , p = 0.15 ), extent of collaboration ( $\chi 2 = 3.17$ , p = 0.52), extent of integration ( $\chi 2 = 0.55$ , p = 0.96 )] were not significant.
+Table 3 reveals that the links between cooperation [extent of use of BIM software platforms ( $\chi^2 = 5.54$ , p = 1.35), extent of collaboration ( $\chi^2 = 3.26$ , p = 0.51), extent of integration ( $\chi^2 = 0.64$ , p = 0.95)], coordination [extent of use of BIM software platforms ( $\chi^2 = 5.25$ , p = 0.15), extent of collaboration ( $\chi^2 = 5.25$ , p = 0.15), extent of integration ( $\chi^2 = 0.64$ , p = 0.95)], partial integration [extent of use of BIM software platforms ( $\chi^2 = 5.39$ , p = 1.45), extent of collaboration ( $\chi^2 = 3.53$ , p = 0.47), extent of integration ( $\chi^2 = 0.88$ , p = 0.92)] and full integration [extent of use of BIM software platforms ( $\chi^2 = 5.29$ , p = 0.15), extent of collaboration ( $\chi^2 = 3.17$ , p = 0.52), extent of integration ( $\chi^2 = 0.55$ , p = 0.96)] were not significant.

-5. DISCUSSION OF FINDINGS
+DISCUSSION OF FINDINGS

-The existing frameworks for planning BIM adoption did not fully consider the strategies for minimizing BIM adoption risks, maximizing BIM adoption benefits, and ensuring the successful adoption of BIM.
+The existing frameworks for planning BIM adoption did not fully consider the strategies for minimising BIM adoption risks, maximising BIM adoption benefits and ensuring the successful adoption of BIM.
 Also, there is a dearth of frameworks for planning BIM adoption in developing countries.
 To fill this gap, this study developed a conceptual framework for strategic planning of BIM adoption on construction projects.
-The framework explained that to minimize the risks of BIM adoption and maximize the benefits of BIM adoption, the extent of use of BIM software platforms (type of BIM tools and the phase of BIM application), as well as the extent of integration and collaboration must be determined by the project complexity and expectations.
-The framework was built on the lapses observed in the existing frameworks.
-Also, the framework was conceptualized to capture the peculiarities and requirements of BIM adoption planning in developing countries.
+The framework explained that to minimise the risks of BIM adoption and maximise the benefits of BIM adoption, the extent of use of BIM software platforms (type of BIM tools and the phase of BIM application), as well as the extent of integration and collaboration must be determined by the project complexity and expectations.
+The framework was conceptualised to capture the peculiarities and requirements of BIM adoption planning in developing countries.

 Four hypotheses were formulated to test the framework.
-The first hypothesis (H1a) states that the extent of use of BIM software platforms varies with the project complexity.
-The second hypothesis (H1b) states that the extent of adoption of BIM processes for the BBCPs varies with the project complexity.
-The third hypothesis (H2a) states that the extent of use of BIM software platforms varies with the project expectation.
-The fourth hypothesis (H2b) states that the extent of adoption of BIM processes varies with the project expectation.
-The first and second hypotheses were partly supported by the findings of the study (see Tables 2 and 3).
-Among the six sub-constructs (project size, project duration, project sensitivity, construction system, project milestone and deadline, construction technologies, and regulatory requirements) that represent project complexity; only regulatory requirements varied with (H1b) the extent of collaboration, the extent of integration, and (H1a) the extent of use of BIM software platforms.
-It also emerged from the findings that the extent of collaboration and the extent of use of BIM software platforms varied with the project milestone and deadline.
+The first hypothesis (H1a) states that "The extent of use of BIM software platforms varies with the project complexity".
+The second hypothesis (H1b) states that "The extent of adoption of

+BIM processes for the BBCPs varies with the project complexity".
+The third hypothesis (H2a) states that "The extent of use of BIM software platforms varies with the project expectation".
+The fourth hypothesis (H2b) states that "The extent of adoption of BIM processes varies with the project expectation".
+The first and second hypotheses were partly supported by the findings of the study (as shown in Tables 2 and 3).
+Among the six sub-constructs (project size, project duration, project sensitivity, construction system, project milestone and deadline, construction technologies and regulatory requirements) that represent project complexity; only regulatory requirements varied with H1b: the extent of collaboration, the extent of integration and H1a: the extent of collaboration and the extent of use of BIM software platforms varied with the project milestone and deadline.
 This suggests that different BBCPs require different milestones and regulatory requirements.